List of Jujutsu Kaisen characters: Jinichi Zen'in

-Jinichi Zen'in (禪院甚壱, Zen'in Jin'ichi) is a large and brutish man and a member of the clan's elite unit of Jujutsu Sorcerers, the Hei, led by Naoya Zen'in.
+Jinichi Zen'in (禪院 甚壱, Zen'in Jin'ichi) is a large and brutish man and a member of the clan's elite unit of Jujutsu Sorcerers, the Hei, led by Naoya Zen'in.
 He is a Special Grade 1 sorcerer with great capabilities in sorcery, unlike his little brother Toji Fushiguro, who has zero Cursed Energy.
 His Cursed Technique allows him to manifest a barrage of giant fists to accompany his punches.
 He was later killed and decapitated by Maki.

 Ranta Zen'in

-Ranta Zen'in (禪院蘭太, Zen'in Ranta) is the youngest member of the clan's elite unit of Jujutsu Sorcerers, the Hei, led by Naoya Zen'in.
+Ranta Zen'in (禪院 蘭太, Zen'in Ranta) is the youngest member of the clan's elite unit of Jujutsu Sorcerers, the Hei, led by Naoya Zen'in.
 He is a Semi-Grade 1 sorcerer.
 Ranta is known to be respectful and responsible to his fellow Zen'in Clan members.
 His Cursed Technique allows him to restrict movement, which he uses to support Jinichi's attacks.
 He died from the injuries he gained from using his technique in extreme measures.

 Chojuro Zen'in

-Chojuro Zen'in (禪院長寿郎, Zen'in Chōjurō) is an old and short man of the clan's elite unit of Jujutsu Sorcerers, the Hei, led by Naoya Zen'in.
+Chojuro Zen'in (禪院 長寿郎, Zen'in Chōjurō) is an old and short man of the clan's elite unit of Jujutsu Sorcerers, the Hei, led by Naoya Zen'in.
 His Cursed Technique allows him to manipulate the earth and create giant stone arms from the ground.
 He was easily killed by Maki.

 Nobuaki Zen'in

-Nobuaki Zen'in (禪院信朗, Zen'in Nobuaki) is the captain of the Kukuru unit—a branch lower than the Hei unit where all male clan members with no Innate Technique are obligated to join and undergo intense training to keep up with the rest of the clan who have their own techniques.
+Nobuaki Zen'in (禪院 信朗, Zen'in Nobuaki) is the captain of the Kukuru unit—a branch lower than the Hei unit where all male clan members with no Innate Technique are obligated to join and undergo intense training to keep up with the rest of the clan who have their own techniques.
 He and his unit were all killed by Maki.

-Ogi's wife
+Maki and Mai's mother

-Ogi's wife is the mother of Maki and Mai Zen'in.
-As a servant of the Zen'in Clan, she is not shown to speak or even walk alongside the male members of the clan.
-She either committed suicide via slitting her throat or was slain by Maki.
-She expressed her disappointment to Maki, but in her final moments, it is revealed she is glad she gave birth to her daughters.
+The unnamed mother of Maki and Mai and Ogi's wife is a servant of the Zen'in clan.
+She is never shown speaking or walking alongside the male members.
+Maki murders her by slitting her throat.
+However, she perishes shortly after stabbing Naoya in the back while he is wounded and crawling on the ground.
+Although she expressed her disappointment to Maki, in her final moments it is revealed that she is glad she gave birth to her daughters.

+Gojo Clan

+The Gojo clan is one of the Three Big Sorcerer Families, alongside the Zen'in and Kamo clans.
+While the Gojo clan has had other members throughout different eras, Satoru Gojo is the current clan head and is widely regarded as the strongest individual in the modern era.
+This empowers him to act selfishly and protect individuals such as Yuji Itadori and Yuta Okkotsu against the unreasonable nature of the more conservative members of the jujutsu community.
+Following Satoru's death in the Shinjuku Showdown, Yuta took over as head of the clan by 2035, with the other members presumably becoming part of the Okkotsu family.